wemiibidun/random_name_generator/README.md

 * Express

 ## Features
-The GUI of this project allows users to:
-* Generate random first names and last names by clicking on the "Get Name" button
+The GUI of this project generates random first and last names when the user clicks on the "Get Name" button.

 ## Status
 Project is: _Complete_